Submitted by Yvonne Savio

 Encinitas CA 92024

-Saturday, 3/4, 9am-12noon.
-Learn the basics of planting a living wall with Mary Lou Morgan.
-We will be planting a 10"x20" wall of succulent varieties in just 3 hours that you can take home!
-Living walls can be used exterior or interior with multitudes of colors, textures and sizes.
+Saturday, 4/22, 9am-12noon.
+Living Wall / Vertical Garden (Ages 18+) with Mary Lou Morgan.
+We will be planting a 10"x20" wall with a variety of succulents.
+Living walls can be exterior or interior with multitudes of colors, textures and sizes.
 The possibilities of striking patterns and unique designs are endless.
-Members $30, non-members $36; additional $80 per student materials paid directly to the instructor on the day of class.
+REGISTER EARLY!
+These classes will sell out! $30 members, $36 non-members; plus $80 per student materials fee paid directly to the instructor.

 Santa Barbara County Horticultural Society